With cross-project events, you can:

 - Under Rules, select your environment and select the experiment you want.

-- Select your metrics to add them, and that’s it!
-Do not forget to click Save to confirm your changes.
+- Select your metrics to add them.
+Click Save to confirm your changes.

-To edit a cross-project event, you will need to navigate to the project where it was originally created.
-To find the project name, look under the event name in the Metrics dropdown in the flag rule configuration pane.
+To edit a cross-project event, you will need to go to the project where it was originally created.
+To find the project name, look under the event name in the Metrics dropdown in the flag rule configuration panel.
 Then, follow the steps in Create events to edit your event in the original project.